What to Wear in Thailand? With Free Printable Checklist

 • Toothbrush.

-• Tooth tablets (no spill).
+• Tooth tablets (no spill) or toothpaste.

 • See your doctor for vaccinations.

-• Well stocked first aid kit with needles.
+• Well-stocked first aid kit with needles.

 • Tubigrip for strains.

-• Leukotape US / UK to cover heels during hikes (that stuff does not budge!)
+• Leukotape US / UK to cover heels during hikes.
+That stuff does not budge!

-• Electrolytes US / UK for the hangovers (rum buckets, ‘nuf said).
+• Electrolytes US / UK for the hangovers.
+Rum buckets, ‘nuf said.

-• Don’t forget your travel insurance.
-Our review of True Traveller and World Nomads can be read here.
+• Our review of True Traveller and World Nomads can be read here.

 Thailand Packing Checklist